Basic Bookselling

 Course Components & Cost

 This course consists of live classes via Zoom and live presentations of a final project.
 Homework is assigned for each class.
 Students are expected to attend the live classes and finish and pass all homework to be certified.
-The course is $125, with discounts available for members of NAIBA, CALIBA, and MPIBA.
-Some regional trade associations refund the full registration cost for students who successfully complete the course and are certified.
+The course is $125, with discounts available for members of NAIBA, NEIBA, CALIBA, MIBA, SIBA, and MPIBA.
+Find out what support your Regional Trade Association offers on our website.

 Course Objectives